lorenzos/MooImageTip/README.md

 	hide(me):
 		Fires when mouse the tip is completely faded out.
-		Me is the MooImageTip object
+		Me is the MooImageTip object.

 	hiding(me, tip):
 		Fires when tip is starting to hide.
 Me is the MooImageTip object,